1. ArchDaily

 The Theatre Populaire Idea(l) is an open student competition of architectural, artistic and design ideas for the sustainable rehabilitation of deserted green amphitheater at the complex of the “Centre de Développement Chorégraphique” La Termitiere in the city center of Ouagadougou, in Burkina Faso.
 The emphasis is placed on innovative, respectful, courageous visions valorizing the local potentials and materials.

-The Student Annual Architecture Models + Artifacts (S.A.A.M.A.)
-EXHIBITION
+Call for Entries: The Student Annual Architecture Models + Artefacts (S.A.A.M.A.)
+Exhibition

 The Student Annual Architecture Models + Artifacts (S.A.A.M.A.) exhibit is a collaborative design exhibition that focuses on architecture student model work.
 It is an annual exhibition that catalogs a curated publication of the best physical models that architecture students have made across North America.
 This is a call to all hardworking architecture students to submit images of their models to be reviewed by the Curatorial Practices Team at KSU-Arch (Kennesaw State University) and publish a catalog of the best work that you have to offer in a digital exhibition.

-I.Background Architecture in Transformation should respond to contemporary challenges and changes.
+Architecture in Transformation should respond to contemporary challenges and changes.
 What concerns us primarily is the relationship between architecture and city, as well as the one between architecture and natural environment.
-The competition aims at searching and constructing human space with a Spirit of Place in the increasingly fragmented cities and unordered villages, exploring environment-friendly and sustainable ideas in the information age, and integrating creative concepts
+The competition aims at searching and constructing human space with a Spirit of Place in the increasingly fragmented cities and unordered villages, exploring environment-friendly and sustainable ideas in the information age, and integrating creative concepts with solid basic skills in architectural design.
+The competition requires the participants to make detailed insights and reflections on architectural development, explore complicated demands of the people nowadays for architecture and environment, pay attention to specific sites and the events happening in them, and configure viable and dynamic urban and architectural spaces, at the same time seek suitable techniques to guarantee the possibility of implementation of the project.

 120 Hours is an architecture competition by students, for students.
 Each year we create a task, giving students from all over the world 120 hours to answer.
 Last year, 1556 teams signed onto the competition.